WillyMoselhy/PowerShell-Report-VMWare-VMs/README.md

 # PowerShell script: Report-VMWareVMs
 A PowerShell script that collects information about the VMs on VMWare.

-You can edit the last line to export the data in any form you need, by default it doest to GridView.
+You can edit the last lines to export the data in any form you need, by default it doest to GridView.

 ## Requirements

+- Script is desinged to run from your workstation
-- PowerCLI must be installed.
+- [PowerCLI] must be installed. (https://www.powershellgallery.com/packages/VMware.PowerCLI/6.5.2.6268016)

-- I prefix all VMWare cmdlets with 'VMWare' to avoid collision with Hyper-V cmdlets.
-So use the following command when importing VMWare modules: `Import-Module VMware.VimAutomation.Cis.Core -Prefix "VMWare"`
-- You must be connected to VSphere using the Connect-VMWareVIServer cmdlet (notice the VMWare prefix)
+## Usage
+1. Open PowerShell ISE
+1. Import VMWare Core module with VMWare prefix using this command `Import-Module VMware.VimAutomation.Core -Prefix "VMWare"` I use this technique to avoid colliding with Hyper-V cmdlets as they share the same names.
+2. Connect to vSphere using this command, `Connect-VMWareVIServer -Server <vSphereServerName> -Credential (Get-Credential)`
+4. Open the script and run it.
+5. Review the GridViews and export again to CSV if needed.